fugu13/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The IRI of the extension, used as the extension key in xAPI `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`@id` | The IRI of the extension, used as the extension key in xAPI `@type` | `Extension`
+`name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
+`related` | An array of IRIs of concepts of the same @type from the same profile that have related meanings that are perfect or near-perfect replacements.
+This MUST only be used on deprecated concepts.
 `placement` | An array of placement locations.
 Must contain at least one element, no elements may be repeated, and the only allowed elements are `context`, `result`, `activity` and IRIs (which must be Activity Type IRIs in this or other profiles).
 `context` | *Optional*. the IRI of a JSON-LD context for this extension `schema` | *Optional*. the IRI for accessing a JSON Schema for this extension.
 The JSON Schema may constrain the extension to a single type.